 Members, however, get access to Sky Ride Day Passes which include unlimited FREE Sky Rides during regular zoo hours.

-Only members of the same household are permitted to share the same seat, with a maximum of 4 people per chair.
+Under capacity restrictions, only members of the same household are permitted to share the same seat, with a maximum of 4 people per chair.

-You are expected to ride the chair lift up and down the mountain in both directions.
+You are required to ride the chair lift up and down the mountain in both directions.
 The time it takes to ascend up the chair lift is about 7 minutes, or about 15 minutes round trip.

 Children under 12 years old must be accompanied by another rider who is 12+ years and older.